joshsprague/nodetron/docs/API.md

 ##Nodetron API Reference

 A comprehensive reference to Nodetron APIs.
-This document is divided into three sections: __Section 1__ is an overview of this library. __Section 2__ covers interactions between the client and the server.  __Section 3__ covers clients communicating directly with eachother over WebRTC.
+This document is divided into two sections: __Section 1__ covers interactions between the client and the server.  __Section 2__ covers clients communicating directly with eachother over WebRTC.

-###SECTION 1: Overview

-The philosophy behind Nodetron can be summarized as:

-1. Clients store all of their own data.
-2. Clients make certain pieces of data public available so that other clients can discover them.
-This data can be stored by other clients and central servers.
-3. Clients discover other clients by querying a local cache, other clients, or a central server.
-    * the current implementation only allows for querying a central server.
-4. Clients access another client's non-public data by directly sending requests to that other client, with associated metadata.
-5. Clients handle those requests and determine their response.
-Clients are responsible for authentication of requests.

-###SECTION 2: Server-client communication:
+###SECTION 1: Server-client communication:

 ####First, register your client with the server via: